Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

            = 255.021 x 4 MB/s (As each sample is 4bytes)
            = 1020.085 MB/s
 ```
-The throughput and latency calculations for the 32 x 64 point, 1-instance and cint16 design based on the `hw_emu` run is shown below alongwith the snapshot of the timeline trace of hw emulationis as follows:
+The throughput and latency calculations for the 32 x 64 point, 1-instance, and cint16 design based on the `hw_emu` run are as follows, along with the snapshot of the timeline trace of hw emulation as follows:
 ![Image of 2D-FFT AI Engine implementation 32x64 hw_emu](images/fft_2d_aie_hw_emu_waveform_view_32x64_x1.PNG)
 ```
 Processing Time